dedsecisamood/n8n-automations/README.md

-n8n AI Automation Suite
-A collection of production-ready n8n workflows designed to automate content repurposing, lead qualification, and customer communication using AI agents (GPT-4o and Llama 3.3).

-🚀 What’s Inside?
-This repository contains five core automation workflows built to handle business operations without manual intervention:

-AI Content Repurposer: Takes one long-form article or URL and automatically turns it into optimized posts for X (Twitter), LinkedIn, Instagram, and WhatsApp.
-It outputs clean JSON for easy integration.

-WhatsApp Lead Qualifier: An AI SDR that chats with leads on WhatsApp.
-It uses the BANT framework (Budget, Authority, Need, Timeline) to score leads and automatically sends booking links to high-value prospects.

-Gmail Auto-Responder: Monitors your inbox, filters out "No-Reply" junk, and uses AI to draft professional replies.
-It saves the reply as a draft so you can review before hitting send.

-Instagram Automation: A scheduled workflow that prepares, filters for quality, and posts content to Instagram automatically.

-WhatsApp AI Customer Agent: A 24/7 support agent that can "read" your website links to answer customer questions accurately on WhatsApp.

-🛠️ How to Make This Work
-Prerequisites
-An n8n instance (self-hosted or Cloud).

-API Keys for OpenAI (GPT-4o) and Groq (Llama 3.3).

-Meta Developer Account for WhatsApp and Instagram Cloud API access.

-Google Cloud Console credentials for Gmail/Google Workspace.

-Setup Instructions
-Import Workflows: Download the .json files from this repo.
-In n8n, click Workflows > Import from File.

-Configure Credentials:

-Open each workflow and look for nodes with a key icon (OpenAI, Gmail, WhatsApp).

-Click the node and select Create New Credential to paste your API keys.

-Set Up Webhooks: For the WhatsApp and Content Repurposer workflows, you will need to copy the "Production Webhook URL" from the Trigger node and paste it into your Meta Developer app or external trigger.

-Database (Optional): The Lead Qualifier and WhatsApp Agent use Postgres to remember chat history.
-If you don't use Postgres, you can swap these for the "Window Binary Memory" node in n8n.

-🧐 Technical Analysis
-Efficiency & Logic
-These workflows aren't just "text generators."
-They use Conditional Logic and Tool-Calling:

-Validation: The JSON Parser node in the Content Repurposer ensures that the AI's output is actually usable by other apps.

-Filtering: The Gmail workflow uses a code snippet to instantly kill "Out of Office" or automated emails before they waste your AI tokens.

-Memory: By using Postgres Chat Memory, the WhatsApp bots feel human because they remember what a user said three messages ago.

-Safety Measures
-The 24-Hour Window: The WhatsApp workflows include a check to ensure you stay within Meta’s 24-hour communication window, preventing account bans.

-Human-in-the-loop: The Gmail workflow creates Drafts instead of sending emails instantly.
-This gives you a safety net to prevent AI "hallucinations" from reaching a client.
+# n8n AI Automation Suite

+A collection of **production-ready n8n workflows** designed to automate content repurposing, lead qualification, and customer communication using AI agents (GPT-4o and Llama 3.3).

+These workflows combine **AI intelligence, automation, and human-first design** to streamline business operations without manual intervention.

+---

+## 🚀 What's Inside?

+This repository includes **five core AI workflows**:

+### 1️⃣ AI Content Repurposer
+- Converts a single long-form article or URL into optimized posts for **X (Twitter), LinkedIn, Instagram, and WhatsApp**.
+- Outputs structured JSON for seamless integration with other apps.
+- Ensures content is **engaging, platform-specific, and ready-to-post**.

+### 2️⃣ WhatsApp Lead Qualifier
+- AI-powered SDR that chats with leads on **WhatsApp**.
+- Qualifies leads using the **BANT framework** (Budget, Authority, Need, Timeline).
+- Automatically sends booking links to high-value prospects.

+### 3️⃣ Gmail Auto-Responder
+- Monitors your inbox, filters out "No-Reply" and automated emails.
+- Drafts professional replies using AI and saves them in Gmail drafts for review.
+- Ensures **human-in-the-loop** to prevent mistakes.

+### 4️⃣ Instagram Automation
+- Automatically prepares, filters, and posts content to **Instagram**.
+- Maintains consistent posting schedule with minimal supervision.

+### 5️⃣ WhatsApp AI Customer Agent
+- 24/7 AI support agent for **WhatsApp**.
+- Reads website links to answer customer questions accurately.
+- Keeps conversation history to respond naturally and human-like.

+---

+## 🛠️ How to Set Up

+### Prerequisites
+- An **n8n instance** (self-hosted or cloud).
+- API Keys for **OpenAI (GPT-4o)** and **Groq (Llama 3.3)**.
+- **Meta Developer Account** for WhatsApp & Instagram Cloud API.
+- **Google Cloud Console credentials** for Gmail/Google Workspace.

+### Setup Instructions
+1. **Import Workflows**
+   - Download `.json` files from this repo.
+   - In n8n, go to `Workflows > Import from File`.

+2. **Configure Credentials**
+   - Open each workflow node with a key icon (OpenAI, Gmail, WhatsApp).
+   - Click `Create New Credential` and paste your API keys.

+3. **Set Up Webhooks**
+   - For WhatsApp and Content Repurposer workflows, copy the "Production Webhook URL" from the Trigger node.
+   - Paste it into your Meta Developer app or external trigger.

+4. **Database (Optional)**
+   - Lead Qualifier and WhatsApp Agent use **Postgres** to remember chat history.
+   - If Postgres is unavailable, replace it with the `Window Binary Memory` node in n8n.

+---

+## 🧐 Technical Analysis

+### Efficiency & Logic
+- **Validation:** JSON Parser node ensures AI outputs are usable for other apps.
+- **Filtering:** Gmail workflow discards automated emails to save AI tokens.
+- **Memory:** WhatsApp workflows use Postgres Chat Memory to maintain natural, human-like conversations.

+### Safety Measures
+- **24-Hour Window Compliance:** WhatsApp bots check Meta’s 24-hour messaging window to prevent account issues.
+- **Human-in-the-Loop:** Gmail drafts give you a chance to review AI responses before sending, preventing errors or “hallucinations.”

+---

+## 📈 Why This Suite Works
+- **Full automation:** Reduces manual workload while maintaining human-level quality.
+- **Platform-aware:** Content is optimized for Twitter/X, LinkedIn, Instagram, and WhatsApp.
+- **Human-first AI:** Conversations and emails feel natural and professional.
+- **Production-ready:** All workflows are tested, JSON-ready, and easy to deploy.

+---

+## ⚡ Get Started
+Created by DEDSEC